Reasonable Suspicion: Lessons Learned Findings from Civil Rights Litigation

 • Use specific language to justify the basis for the stop

 The information provided above has come directly from the consent decree language, which can be accessed by clicking on each corresponding city’s consent decree.
+When additional information was needed, subject-matter experts from the Department of Justice provided input.
 This information is intended to guide departments on decisions and actions to improve their Constitutional policing practices.
 Additional resources and information may be needed to implement these recommendations successfully.
 For assistance in implementing recommendations, contact the Knowledge Lab team.

 Do you have resources to share with the field?
 Are you an agency that is doing this work as well?